wavesplatform/matcher/README.md

 Since version **2.3.0** Matcher has been using grpc-blockchain-stream from the Node to get data with a blockchain events and updates

-ℹ️ **IMPORTANT:** Matcher doesn't start without installed grpc-server extension at the node.
+ℹ️ **IMPORTANT:** Matcher doesn't start without installed grpc-server extension.
 You must to install that extension at the Node

 Artifacts of GRPC-server extension have names like:
 * `grpc-server{supported-network}_{version}.deb` for DEB artifact. `{supported-network}` is empty for MainNet;